mfateev/musings/hello-activity/README.md

 ## Components

 ### 1. Activities (`activities.py`)
-- **say_hello**: Generates a personalized greeting message with simulated processing time
+- **say_hello**: Generates a personalized greeting message with timestamp and simulated processing time
-- **format_message**: Formats the greeting with a timestamp
 - Demonstrates activity heartbeat for long-running operations
 - Shows proper logging and error handling patterns

 ### 2. Workflow (`workflow.py`)
-- **HelloActivityWorkflow**: Orchestrates calls to activities in sequence
+- **HelloActivityWorkflow**: Orchestrates a call to the say_hello activity
 - Demonstrates activity configuration (timeouts, retry policies)
-- Shows how to pass data between activities
-- Uses `workflow.now()` for deterministic time handling

 ### 3. Worker (`worker.py`)
 - Connects to the Temporal service
-- Registers both the workflow and activities
+- Registers both the workflow and activity
 - Polls the `hello-activity-task-queue` for both workflow and activity tasks
 - Can execute workflow orchestration and activity business logic